 But he dropped this sideline as his main career moved into scripting comic books, radio shows and early television programs.
 He was an unseen writer behind such such popular culture figures as Captain Marvel, Mandrake the Magician, The Shadow, Superman, Batman, Green Lantern and Tom Corbett: Space Cadet.

-More importantly though, a longer work, The Demolished Man, was serialized in Galaxy magazine and published in book form in 1953.
+More importantly for his reputation though, a longer work, The Demolished Man, was serialized in Galaxy magazine and published in book form in 1953.
 Bester's first novel was like no science fiction novel before it, a fast-paced story in the future pitting a murderous corporate baron against a mind-reading cop with both sides employing help from ESP-gifted individuals.
 The game of reading, blocking and tricking each other is played out at times with unconventional grammar and typography to represent thoughts.
 The Demolished Man became the first winner of science fiction's top award, the Hugo, for best novel of the year and is still considered a scifi classic.

 A non-science fiction novel Who He? (also known as The Rat Race), about a game show host who loses his memory, appeared the same year but remains little known.
 However, its movie rights were sold, making the author and his wife enough money to travel abroad for several years.